Museum of Science and Industry (Chicago): World's Columbian Exposition and aftermath

-The building which now houses the Museum was constructed as the Palace of Fine Arts, built for the 1893 World's Columbian Exposition and designed by Charles B. Atwood for D. H. Burnham & Company.
+The building which houses the Museum was constructed as the Palace of Fine Arts, built for the 1893 World's Columbian Exposition and designed by Charles B. Atwood for D. H. Burnham & Company.
 During the fair, the palace displayed paintings, prints, drawing, sculpture, and metalwork from around the world.
 Unlike the other "White City" buildings, which were primarily temporary, it was constructed with a permanent brick substructure under its plaster facade.

 Interior of Palace of Fine Arts.
 Unlike other structures at the World's Fair, the palace was constructed to be more permanent.